caudilci/pico-wiz/README.md

 - ~~switch menu to utilize vertical and horizontal indices --> required for spell upgrading~~
 - ~~spell unlocking~~
 - ~~deep copy function~~
-- fix spell menu bug -> can't select spell when menu is opened for the first time
+- ~~fix spell menu bug -> can't select spell when menu is opened for the first time~~
-- spell upgrading -- In Progress
+- add items as their own object like spells -- In Progress
 - spell cast function -- In Progress
 - turn counter
 - spell cooldown (for enemies) -- In Progress